edsml-de1052e8/Modern-Programming/Lecture_Notes/Lecture_2.md

 Python package typically has its own dependencies, documented using a `requirements.txt` file which can be pip installed or using conda with `conda environment.yml`
 If you don’t pass a setup.py, pip scans PyPI the python package index

+---

+Assessment: Slides on Automatons

+Cellular automaton: collection of boxes holding a variable & simple mathematical rule to update them No advanced physical knowledge needed
+Abelian sandpile
+Cellular automaton with 2D grid, array of boxes on a table Boxes all hve piles of sands, if they are too tall they fall and lose sand As each pile topples sand goes to the edges or off

+Algorithm might look like:
+Check if any too-tall piles left (eg. (h>3).any() Doesn’t matter what order you do toppling in result is the same Lorenz 96 model is a toy model of the atmosphere
+Every new value, takes old value + multiple of old number + multiples 100* old one